msoos/cryptominisat/README.markdown

 input in the [DIMACS](http://www.satcompetition.org/2009/format-benchmarks2009.html) format with the extension of XOR clauses.
 The C++ interface mimics this except that it allows for a more efficient system, with assumptions and multiple `solve()` calls.
-The python system is an interface to the C++ system that provides the best of both worlds: ease of use and a powerful interface.
-Additionally, the C++ library exposes a C compatible wrapper, enabling it to be used from C or any language which is capable of calling C functions.
+A C compatible wrapper is also provided.
+The python interface provides a high-level yet efficient API to use most of the C++ interface with ease.

 Prerequisites
 -----